-View the Title IX Employee Training Presentation (PDF)
+View the Sexual Misconduct & Title IX Training (PDF)

 This policy applies to reports that an employee of D’Youville or an undergraduate or graduate student (“Impacted Party”) is alleged to have been subjected to sexual misconduct by another employee of D’Youville, a third party (such as a contracted service provider or vendor), or an undergraduate or graduate student (“Respondent”) whenever the alleged sexual misconduct occurs:

-- On campus, which includes the Main Campus, Dobson field, Main Street Chiropractic Clinic, and any other areas owned or leased by D’Youville; or
+- On campus, which includes the Main Campus, Dobson field, and any other areas owned or leased by D’Youville; or

 - Off campus, if: